| Home AMM Home Technology Services Products Partners Gallery Licensing Contact |

 Filter

-bank The filter bank used in MPEG Layer-3 is a hybrid
+The filter bank used in MPEG Layer-3 is a hybrid

 filter bank which consists of a polyphase filter bank and a Modified